hikinthru/hikinthru.github.io/_posts/2018-05-20-understanding-data-structures-in-python.md

 title: "Python: Understanding Data Structures, Containers and Collections"
 ---

-When I first began programming in Python I found the way different authors and online sources referred to the processes used for holding and manipulating sets of data somewhat confusing.
-Three concepts were involved, **data structures**, **containers** and **collections**, and I was not completely sure the terms were consistently referring to the same things as I studied, even in technical documents.
+When I first began programming in Python I found the way different authors and online sources referred to the processes used for holding and manipulating groups of data somewhat confusing.
+Three concepts were involved, **data structures**, **containers** and **collections**--and I was not completely sure the terms were consistently referring to the same things as I studied, even in technical documents.

-I did a good bit of research and thought I would share what I learned in this article.
-I will articulate the methods of organizing groups of data in Python and the associated terminology.
+I did a bit of research and thought I would share what I learned in this article.
+I'll explain the methods of organizing groups of data in Python and the associated terminology.
+If you are unfamiliar with Python *data types* I recommend reading [this](http://hikinthru.com/2018/07/22/python-object-types.html) article in my blog as an introduction.

 ![Image alt]({{ site.baseurl }}/assets/images/card-file.jpg)

----

 #### Contents